You: “Hello, can I help you with anything?”

 • 45% of the time we are waiting for our turn to speak;

 • 10% of the time we are actually listening.

 I tried to really listen to my wife this week and I instantly noticed an immediate improvement in our relationship.

-Then once you are done listening, here is what you have to do.
-Repeat the last 2 or 3 words they said.
+Anyways, once you are done listening, here is what you have to do:

 In another Harvard negotiation experiment, the professor divided students into 2 distinctive groups and asked them to do the same role play exercise.
 One student played an oil company acquiring a gas station and the other student played a man (owner of a mom and pop gas station) that was selling his business for retirement.

 The 2 role-playing students didn’t have a matching buying and selling price and were suppose to find creative ways to get a deal on the sale of the gas station.

 The 2 groups of students did the exact same exercise except that one group was asked to mimic the gas station owner and repeat a few words after his sentences.